-Lastly, we have to contact interactions with other people.
+Lastly, we have to interact with other people.
 Your golden rule of thumb would be to not touch or talk to anybody whatsoever.
 The only applicable reason to speak to a stranger is a complaint.
-Something is wrong with the weather or the bus is late again?
+Something is wrong with the weather, or the bus is late again?
 Congrats, you’ve got yourself a conversation starter.
-Cheerfully saying “hi” with a wide smile on your face, on the other hands, will make you look like a psycho in the eye of a Londoner.
+Cheerfully saying “hi” with a wide smile on your face, on the other hand, will make you look like a psycho in the eye of a Londoner.

 Your cultural and social lives will be starting on Tuesdays.
 Get used to that, because the TimeOut magazine is released on a Tuesday morning each week and it is the best collection of things to do and stuff to see in London.

-Don’t get this wrong, there are plenty o events happening in London every minute from rare food festivals to live shows and events for kids but how can you tell where to go if you haven’t seen them all?
-That’s why I’d recommend for you to wait until Tuesday to make your plans for the week.
+Don’t get this wrong, plenty of events are happening in London every minute, from rare food festivals to live shows and events for kids, but how can you tell where to go if you haven’t seen them all?
+That’s why I’d recommend that you wait until Tuesday to make your plans for the week.

 You don’t need terrible flatmates to grow tired of your tiny cramped home.
 That is why the rare days of great weather are an entire holiday of sorts.
 Get out, stretch those sore feet of yours, enjoy a picnic in a park.
 What else are sunny days made for?

 There are a lot of things to see and do in London.
 You don’t have enough time to attend them all.
-Pick a neighborhood that’s close to you by spirit, stud it and make a few friends there.
+Pick a neighborhood that’s close to you by spirit, study it, and make a few friends there.
 That’s what everyone does in the capital – they form small, yet tight tribes where people actually care and look out for one another.

 The best way to meet someone when you are new in town is to go down the pub.
 First of all, there are plenty of awesome places to choose from in London.
 Secondly, it’s pretty much a norm to go there on your own.
 Lastly, given the number of themed parties like karaoke nights all local pubs host – it’s hard to not meet anybody you’ll like there.

 What I am about to say to you now is probably one of the most definitive traits about London: a lot of museums, libraries, and art galleries are free of charge!
-Yes, the city wants you to educate yourself and, by an awful paradox, most Londoners simply don’t have the time.
-Don’t be that guy or girl or apache helicopter or whatever you are – go, enjoy, learn and have fun for free while you can!
+Yes, the city wants you to educate yourself and, by an awful paradox, most Londoners don’t have the time.
+Don’t be that guy or girl or Apache helicopter or whatever you are – go, enjoy, learn, and have fun for free while you can!